Cruise-day transport guide

 - 4 hours ashore

-- Ephesus itself, comfortably: 25 minutes out, two hours inside, 25 minutes back, buffer intact.
+- Ephesus itself, comfortably: 20-25 minutes out, two hours inside, the same back, buffer intact.
 Nothing else fits honestly.

 - 6 hours ashore